ember-learn/emberjs-contributors-workshop/README.md

 - [ember-cli](https://github.com/ember-cli/ember-cli) - home of the best command line tool for a front end framework
 - [ember-cli website and docs](https://github.com/ember-cli/ember-cli.github.io) - help other people use the best cli *
 - [statusboard](https://github.com/ember-learn/statusboard) - shows the status of ongoing Ember ecosystem projects at https://emberjs.com/statusboard/
-- [guides-app](https://github.com/ember-learn/guides-app) - the WIP app that will eventually replace the current Ruby-based guides application
 - [ember-styleguide](https://github.com/ember-learn/ember-styleguide) - a WIP component library to be
 used in Ember's family of webssites
 - [ember-inspector](https://github.com/emberjs/ember-inspector) - the browser extension dev tools for Ember

-* optional, but recommended to install Docker to run these locally

 ## Addons and community projects to browse for issues